nhjschulz/cfsm/README.md

  is required to update the handler pointer or as a parameter to other cfsm API functions.

- The first two lines are the action that the enter handler performs.
+ The first two lines are the actions that the enter handler performs.
  In this example it

  * prints a message to show the user it got called.
 In real code such a call would not be there or would be using some debug logging api.
  * updates our Mario to become a small one.

-The final 3 lines update the CFSM context to delegate further operations to the SmallMario state.
+The final 3 lines update the CFSM context to delegate operations to the SmallMario state.

 Note that unused handlers don't need to be set to NULL.
 The